Tarekwael1/AWS-Project/README.md

 #EC2_Prediction.py
     --->This is the script, which runs the prediction model on the EC2 instance, and save the result is the database.

+#Disease_Detection_Runner.py
+    --->This is the script, which runs the disease detection model on the EC2 instance, and save the images in the S3 bucket and RDS.
+Additionally, this model will be ran everyday at 6am and will sent a message to the user.
 ----------------------------------------------------------------------------------------------------------------------------------
 #APIs
 #rds-user-auth --->  https://zeucnmkeah.execute-api.us-east-1.amazonaws.com/RegisterLogin/rds-user-auth .